Syllabus

 Milestones

-There will be several formative low-stakes milestones during the semester to ensure you are making steady progress towards the final project.
-Due dates for these milestones are available on Canvas.
+Regardless of what final form your project takes, there will be several formative low-stakes milestones during the semester to ensure you are making steady progress towards the final project.
 The breakdown of how the milestones contribute to your final project grade is below:

 Milestone Points